This post has been updated. It was originally published on March 21, 2017.

 A lot of security measures will be the same across all of your major online accounts, it’s just a question of knowing where to find them and how to switch them on.
 In general, choose long, strong passwords, pick different ones for each service, and change them regularly… and if that sounds like a lot of memorization, make use of a password manager.
 This password-choosing guide is a good resource as well.

 Also switch on two-factor authentication wherever possible.
 Two-factor authentication (or verification) forces anyone trying to access your account to provide more than just a username and password—your account will also require a secondary code or verification process, often provided on another device.
 This does give you another hoop to jump through when you’re signing in, but what’s inconvenient to you is a much bigger hurdle to somebody who has stolen your password.

-the easiest few years for Yahoo.
-But if you haven’t abandoned the company’s online services completely, then you can try and minimize the risk of future hacks by visiting the Yahoo account page in your browser.
-Click Account security to get to the main settings you need to know about—you can switch on the ubiquitous two-step verification feature, as well as set up something called Yahoo Account Key, which essentially adds some extra protection via a Yahoo app installed on your trusted phone.
-In light of recent data breaches, Yahoo also recommends that users disable their security questions, as some of this information might be out in the public domain—and hackers could potentially use it to pretend to be you.
+Once the most-used search engine on the web, Yahoo’s services have fallen far behind Google in popularity.
+If you haven’t abandoned the company’s online services completely, you can try to minimize the risk of future hacks by visiting the Yahoo account page in your browser.
+Click Account Security to get to the main settings you need to know about—you can switch on the ubiquitous two-step verification feature, as well as set up an App Password, which is a one-time, Yahoo-generated password for a specific app or service that’s linked to your Yahoo account.